Heinz Wolff: Career

 Wolff worked in haematology at the Radcliffe Infirmary in Oxford under Robert Gwyn Macfarlane, where he invented a machine for counting patients' blood cells, before joining the Pneumoconiosis Research Unit at Llandough Hospital near Cardiff.
 He went on to University College London (UCL), where he gained a first class honours degree in physiology and physics.
 Before going to UCL, he had been considered by Trinity College, Cambridge, but was rejected twice because his understanding of Latin was too weak.

 He spent much of his early career in bioengineering, a term he coined in 1954 to take account of recent advances in physiology.
 He became an honorary member of the European Space Agency in 1975, and in 1983 he founded the Brunel Institute for Bioengineering, which was involved in biological research during weightless spaceflight.

-Following retirement, he was emeritus professor of bioengineering at Brunel University, working on a project aimed at addressing the care needs of older people.
+Following retirement, he was emeritus professor of bioengineering in Brunel University, working on a project aimed at addressing the care needs of elderly people.
 Wolff was the scientific director and co-founder of Project Juno, the private British-Soviet joint venture which sent Helen Sharman to the Mir space station.

 He is credited with the invention of the gel pad electrodes used in ECGs.